|

 home of Milo DeVere, where he encounters Holmes and

 Watson.
-They are all there because of a doll built by
+They are all there because of a doll built

-spiritualist cause.
-Depending on what one believes,
+advance the spiritualist cause.
+Depending on what

-communicate with spirits.
+the power to communicate with spirits.

 NOTE: in this story,